-34. Participants should not:
+35. Participants should not:

-- a) Interrupt the business of the CoP, except to make a point of order (only Representatives of Parties may raise points of order). - b) Heckle other delegates or observers; they too have a right to express their opinion. - c) Attack other participants. - d) Use the meeting for demonstrations. - e) Seek to obtain information dishonestly during meetings of the Conference of the Parties.
+- a) Interrupt the business of the CoP, except to make a point of order (only Representatives of Parties may raise points of order). - b) Heckle other delegates or observers; they too have a right to express their opinion. - c) Attack, verbally or physically, other participants. - d) Take photos or record videos of other participants without their consent. - d) Use the meeting for demonstrations. - e) Seek to obtain information dishonestly during meetings of the Conference of the Parties. - f) Use the Wi-Fi of the Conference Centre for any private purposes and in no circumstances for live streaming of non-CITES related matters. - g) Accept assistance from observers, whether financial, material or in kind, be it direct or indirect, aimed at influencing their decision-making.